kristianmandrup/artifactor/Readme.md

 }
 ```

-All the routes can be found in the `/routes` folder.
+All the REST routes can be found in the `/routes/api/rest` folder.
-Arterfact routes such as for `/components` are generated via `/routes/artefacts.js`.
+Artefact routes are generated in `/routes/api/rest/index.js`.

 It maps over the list of entities and calls `factory.createRouter(entity)` to
-create a new Roter for each entity.
+create a new Router the `Artefact` domain model.

 `entities.list.map(entity => routerFactory.create(entity, adapter));`

 The list of `Router` instances are returned and are added to the Koa app as middlewares.

-The router factory can be found in: `routes/entity/router-factory.js`
+The router factory can be found in: `routes/api/rest/router-factory.js` and uses
+the `route-factory.js` in the same folder to create each route, linked to an action in the `/actions` sub-folder.

 ```js
 createRouter() {